Cookies on this website

 I obtained my MSc in Physiology and Neuroscience and PhD in Biomedical Imaging from New York University.
 My doctoral work focused on developing and applying novel preclinical MRI approaches to studies of brain development using mouse models of human neurodevelopmental disorders.
 In my studies I used the cerebellum as a model system for quantitative analysis of patterning processes taking place at early postnatal stages.

-My postdoctoral training was funded by a fellowship from Brain Canada and Kids Brain Health Network and took place at the Hospital for Sick Children and the Mouse Imaging Centre in Toronto.
-During my postdoc I worked on projects examining potential of lifestyle and pharmacological interventions to stimulate brain repair in children with brain tumours and preclinical models of brain injury induced by radiation and hypoxia-ischemia.
+Following my PhD, I undertook postdoctoral training, funded by a fellowship from Brain Canada and Kids Brain Health Network, at the Hospital for Sick Children and the Mouse Imaging Centre in Toronto.
+During this period, I worked on projects exploring the potential of pharmacological and lifestyle interventions to promote brain repair in children with brain tumours.
+I also worked with preclinical rodent models of radiation and hypoxia-ischaemia induced brain injury.

-I also have an interest in using big data in clinical neuroscience and I am PI on a UK BioBank project investigating the impact of metformin treatment on brain structure and function.
-More information can be found here.
+In addition to my preclinical work, I also have a strong interest in using big data in clinical neuroscience.
+I am PI on a UK BioBank project investigating the impact of metformin treatment on brain structure and function.
+More information about the project can be found here.

 D.PHIL PROJECTS / RESEARCH PLACEMENTS